 You can customize your store however you want your brand to look and feel.
 There are themes to choose from that are tailored to virtually any kind of ecommerce business, including brands selling just one product.
 Shopify’s themes are so effective, they’re used by some of the world’s biggest brands, like Kappa (Impulse theme), Tefal (Warehouse theme), and Southern Living (Expanse theme).

-The $29/month Basic plan has everything you need to set up your store and start selling.
+The $39/month Basic plan has everything you need to set up your store and start selling.
 If you want more features or better payment and shipment options, you can always upgrade your plan.

 Unlike selling on a marketplace like Amazon or eBay, Shopify does not charge you any selling fees — just payment processing fees.
 This means you get to keep more of the profit from each sale for yourself.

-As mentioned earlier, Shopify offers a 14-day free trial on any selling plan you choose from.
+Shopify offers a 3-day free trial with a $1/month for 3 months promotion on any selling plan you choose from (As of Nov 8, 2023.

 Who should sell on Shopify?